-On Wednesday, June 6, 2018, the fourth graders at Aberdeen Elementary were congratulated for “graduating” as young pet advocates by the volunteers of Moore County’s Pet Responsibility Committee (PRC).
-An assembly of the fourth graders concluded a six day program as the school year was ending.
-Diane Ingold, from the Aloha Safari Zoo in Cameron, talked about the rescued exotic animals at the zoo, why they ended up there and what’s done to care for these special creatures.
-During the program, students were given the opportunity to design a “clinic” bag, to be used at the Spay and Neuter Veterinary Clinic of the Sandhills on Highway 1, in Vass, to dispense medications to pet owners.
-Art awards were given to students Hope and Dakotah for the most creative bags (see below), illustrated with a meaningful message.
-The PRC mascot, Speuter, read an inspirational poem about the difference we all can make and then awarded Corey, Hannah, Abigail, Brigitte, Miya, Keyonna, Ella and Alexia framed certificates for writing the most deserving story about controlling animal over-population in Moore County.
-As a result, dogs Ammo and Little will be fixed; 2 new pets will be spayed or neutered this summer; and four certificate donations were made back to the PRC program.
-The free spays and neuters were generously donated by The Moore County Kennel Club as part of their mission to promote responsible pet ownership and their support of the PRC.
-The PRC volunteers counted Aberdeen Elementary as one of their most successful school presentations in 2018!!
+On Wednesday, June 5, 2019, the fourth graders at Aberdeen Elementary assembled to “graduate” as young pet advocates after completing a six session program presented by volunteers from Moore County’s Pet Responsibility Committee (PRC).
+The assembly took place as the school year was ending.
+Students were congratulated by Moore County Sheriff Office’s Sergeant Chris McNeill, who answered many questions about his job working for Animal Services.
+Another guest speaker was Robert Williams, JAS K9 Training.
+He demonstrated commands with former AES student Makayla and her young dog, Zoie, who are training as a Search & Rescue team.
+During the classroom program, students were given the opportunity to design a “clinic” bag, to be used at the Spay and Neuter Veterinary Clinic of the Sandhills on Highway 1, in Vass, to dispense medications to pet owners.
+Art awards were given to Aiden, Joshua, Sofeah and Kyleigh for the most creative bags illustrated with a meaningful message.
+The PRC mascot, Speuter, read an inspirational poem about the difference we all can make and then awarded Abigail, Ava Jane, Lesly and Jimmy certificates for submitting an entry in a contest for a pet to be fixed, thereby controlling pet over-population in Moore County.
+As a result, male dogs Rascal and Max, and a female dog, as well as a kitty, Cookie, will neutered or spayed this summer.
+Students Tyler, Amadia and Reniyah all submitted entries for teacher Ms. Lane’s cat, Charlie.
+The free spays and neuters were generously funded by The Moore County Kennel Club as part of their mission to promote responsible pet ownership and their support of the PRC.
+The PRC volunteers had a terrific time with the enthusiastic Aberdeen Elementary students!!!

-The photos below also include photos of the therapy dog teams that joined the students during the program – including Harry, Bella, Bizzy and Hogan!
+The photos below are of the assembly and also of some of the therapy dog teams that joined the students during the program.